A Public Benefit Corporation

 Talk to me about performance!

 In general, you should expect your portfolio to closely track the stock & bond market minus our advisory fee.
-In our decades of experience, this usually means the rate of return investors receive is normally + or - a percentage point or so of their best-fit benchmark.
+In our decades of experience, this usually means the rate of return investors receive is normally + or - a percentage point or so of an investment's best-fit benchmark.
 However, the more we customize a portfolio, the more we should expect returns to deviate from the market's return.
 This can work for or against us.
 Clients can check their account balances and performance at their designated client portal.
 If you haven't yet hired us, feel free to Contact us for our most recent performance numbers.

 What if I don't agree with your advice?